-The prices in Table 3 are an average of 2014 costs and thus should not be interpreted as indicative of current market prices.
+17 The costs in Table 3 are an average of the costs for RECs and S-RECs retired for 2016 compliance.
+As these RECs and S-RECs may have been purchased several years prior, the costs in the table should not be interpreted as indicative of current market costs.